python/devguide/documentation/style-guide.rst

 Type names
 ==========

-When writing the names of types in prose, write the name of the type exactly as it appears in source, styled as a class reference or an unlinked class.
+When writing the names of types in prose, indicate that the name is a type by writing the name of the type exactly as it appears in source, styled as a class reference or an unlinked class.
 For example, refer to dict as ``:class:`dict`‌`` or ``:class:`!dict`‌``.

 Links should be used according to the :ref:`guidance on links <style-guide-links>`.